-Learners should listen and respond to questions from the assessor and group in relation to the first three activities.
+Learners listen and respond to questions from the group and the assessor in relation to the first three activities.

 They should also actively contribute to the group discussion by asking questions and offering comments.

-Section 4 (20%):
+Section 4 (20%): Listening, Responding and Exchanging Views, 5 minutes.

-Listening,

-Responding and

-Exchanging Views,

-5 minutes.